uob-coms30040/uob-coms30040.github.io/index.md

 You should expect to spend around *6-7 hours per week* working on this unit.

-  * __Lectures (2 hr).__ Excepting Week 1 (which has an additional Monday lecture), There are two lectures per week, given on campus:
+  * __Lectures (2 hr).__ Excepting Week 1 (which has an additional Friday lecture), There are two lectures per week, given on campus:
-      - Monday at 4pm in Queens 1.06
+      - Monday at 2pm in FRY G.09
-      - Thursday at 2pm in Queens 1.18
+      - Wednesday at 10am in FRY G.09

     Each lecture corresponds to one chapter in the lecture notes (see above).